thomvaill/tads-boilerplate/README.md

 If you recognize yourself into some of these statements, this project is definitely for you:

 - I am the only one who understands how the production environment works
-- I still have to execute SSH commands in production and I am upset of this because I cannot rollback or be reviewed
+- I still have to execute SSH commands in production and this makes me sad because I cannot rollback or be reviewed :(
 - Setting up a new development environment for a new team member takes an entire day, and a lot of resources
 - My team suffers from "Microservices Hell": we have to install many services before being able to dev
 - Developers use docker-compose on their machine, while we use something else in production